-The National Institute of Standards and Technology or NIST is a non-regulatory agency within the U.S. Department of Commerce.
-Founded in 1901, NIST is one of the nation's oldest physical science laboratories, originally created to help standardize metrics and measurements; and create uniform key measurements.
+The National Institute of Standards and Technology, or NIST, is a non-regulatory agency within the U.S. Department of Commerce.
+Founded in 1901, NIST is one of the nation's oldest physical science laboratories, originally created to help standardize metrics and measurements and create uniform key measurements.
 An example of such a measurement is the atomic clock used for the calibration of GPS.
 Today NIST's mission is “to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology in ways that enhance economic security and improve our quality of life.”
-NIST has several labs and user facilities including the Communication Technology Laboratory, the Engineering Laboratory, the Information Technology Laboratory, Material Measurement Laboratory, the Physical Measurement Laboratory and the Information Technology Laboratory.
-In the video section of this tutorial you will find some videos that provide insight into the work conducted at NIST laboratories and user facilities.
+NIST has several labs and user facilities including the Communications Technology Laboratory, the Engineering Laboratory, Material Measurement Laboratory, the Physical Measurement Laboratory, the Information Technology Laboratory, and the Center for Nanoscale Science and Technology.
+In the Tools section of this tutorial you will find a collection of videos that provide insight into the work conducted at NIST laboratories and user facilities.

-The NIST topics for FY17 include Collaboration and Partnership; Data and Modeling; Precision Instruments; and Systems.
-Collaboration and Partnership is a unique topic which encourages small business to explore the database of NIST-developed technologies.
-Interested parties are invited to contact the NIST Technology Partnerships Office and to browse available technologies on-line.
-Through the Collaboration and Partnership topic small businesses have the opportunity to integrate and/or build upon NIST developed technologies.
+The NIST topics for FY18 include Advanced Manufacturing and Material Measurements, Cybersecurity and Privacy, Health and Bioscience, Physical Infrastructure and Resilience and a number of others.
+Lab to Market is a unique topic which encourages small business to explore the database of NIST-developed technologies.
+Interested parties are invited to contact the NIST Technology Partnerships Office and to browse available technologies online.
+Through the Lab to Market topic, small businesses have the opportunity to integrate and/or build upon NIST-developed technologies.

 For more information on NIST, please contact Mary Clague, firstname.lastname@example.org or (301) 975-4188, the NIST SBIR Program Manager